Use Cases

 Before you get started, remember: A best practice is only ‘best’ if it serves you.
 For the greatest results, use the theory behind these tactics but adapt them to your specific circumstances.

 Organize your product groups based on what works for your business.
-You might use feed attributes (such as brand and color) to show up for queries that include those operators.
-Other options include following your product line’s categories and subcategories, grouping bestsellers together to move inventory quickly, and combining products with similar margins to optimize your bottom line.
+You might use feed attributes (such as brand and color) to target queries that include those elements.
+Other effective strategies include grouping products by category or subcategory, bundling bestsellers to move inventory faster, or consolidating items with similar margins to support your bottom line.

 Product feeds are the lifeblood of your Shopping campaigns.
 Organized feeds make money, while incomplete or messy ones cost money.